Top 4 Inventory Tracking Methods for Circular Retail and Consignment Shops

 • Marketplace-ready architecture for future online expansion

 When inventory is tracked manually, staff spend countless hours on admin tasks instead of customer service.
 Errors in pricing, payouts, or item expiration hurt both the business and consignors.
-Consignment software like Circular automates these workflows, saving 50-70% of staff time while increasing accuracy and revenue.
+Consignment software like Circular Resale automates these workflows, saving 50-70% of staff time while increasing accuracy and revenue.

 For growing resale programs, software is essential.
 It makes it possible to scale without adding endless manual work and creates a seamless experience for both staff and customers.